drLacheheb/MangaSpider-Man/README.md

 We would like to express our gratitude to the creators and maintainers of Scrapy and tqdm for their incredible superhuman contributions to the open-source community.

-## Contact
+## 📧 Contact

-For any questions or inquiries, please contact us at [your-email@example.com](mailto:your-email@example.com).
-Feel free to bring cookies, coffee, or radioactive spiders to enhance the conversation.
+For any questions, feedback, or collaboration opportunities, you can reach me on Telegram at [@YacinoLach](https://t.me/YacinoLach).
+I would love to hear from you!

+Feel free to send me a message on Telegram, and I'll be happy to chat with you.
+Let's share our love for manga and discuss anything related to MangaSpider-Man!

 ##
 <p align="center">
   Happy manga reading with MangaSpider-Man!
 Enjoy the power and responsibility that comes with being a manga web-crawler.